 Kenneth Clark Society ARTiculation Travel Award 2016

-This year eight students from Dixons City Academy, City College Brighton and Hove, St Mary Redcliffe and Temple School, Kingsdale Foundation School, Newham Sixth Form College, Andover College, Henry Box School and Totton College have been awarded the ARTiculation Travel Award, enabling them to visit museums, galleries or exhibitions of their choice.
+In 2016 eight students from Dixons City Academy, City College Brighton and Hove, St Mary Redcliffe and Temple School, Kingsdale Foundation School, Newham Sixth Form College, Andover College, Henry Box School and Totton College have been awarded the ARTiculation Travel Award, enabling them to visit museums, galleries or exhibitions of their choice.

 Rosie took part in the 2016 West Yorkshire Regional Heat at Leeds City Art Gallery and used the Travel Award to visit The Courtauld.
 Here is what Rosie said about the exhibition: